hyperledger-labs/splice/cluster/images/docs/src/app_dev/topology.rst

       flow of e-commerce sites that transfer control to a payment provider like PayPal

-    * the directory app installation for looking up human-readable names for parties
+    * the CNS app installation for looking up human-readable names for parties

     * the app's installation itself, which allows the UI to read the app specific Daml contract and act on them